Ngoguey42/courses/ohio/Calculus_One.md

 - Sum of derivatives

 # Week5: Techniques of Differentiation
+> With the product rule and the quotient rule, we can differentiate products and quotients.
+And since the derivative is a function, we can differentiate the derivative to get the second derivative.

 ### Lesson1: Introduction

 ### Lesson2: How do I differentiate a product?